Megcsapottak rovat

 Invariant Twins, Cayley and Sylvester (Az invariáns ikrek: Cayley és Sylvester) – Eric Temple Bell

-Srinivasa Ramanujan – James R. Newman
+Srinivasa Ramanujan (Srinivasa Ramanujan) – James R. Newman

 My Mental Development (Filozófiai fejlődésem) – Bertrand Russell